mbloch/mapshaper/docs/guides/geojson-for-web-maps.html.md

 ### Export TopoJSON for D3

 TopoJSON is often a better format than GeoJSON for D3 maps of polygon mosaics, such as countries, states, counties, or census areas.
-It stores shared boundaries once and typically uses quantized, delta-encoded path coordinates, so files are usually much smaller and adjacent features stay aligned after simplification.
+It stores shared boundaries once and typically uses quantized, delta-encoded path coordinates, so files are usually much smaller.

 ```bash
 mapshaper counties.shp \